 1 Introduction

 Women have surpassed men in education outcomes, like college attendance and graduation rates (Blau & Kahn, 2017; Goldin, Katz, & Kuziemko, 2006; Stoet & Geary, 2014), but are still underrepresented in top management positions in nearly all sectors (Bertrand & Hallock, 2001) and a gender wage gap still persists (Blau & Kahn, 2017).
 Traditional economic variables account for some, but not all, of these disparities.
 Since competition is relevant to labor market outcomes, researchers began to focus on how gender affects one’s response to competition as a means of understanding persistent gender gaps in labor market outcomes (for review, see Niederle & Vesterlund, 2011).
 Seminal work on gender differences in competitiveness operationalized competitiveness as the choice of a tournament payment scheme that reaps potentially higher earnings but requires outperforming an opponent over a piece-rate scheme (Niederle & Vesterlund, 2007).
 This work found that women are less competitive than men, on average, even if they would have earned more by competing (Niederle & Vesterlund, 2007).
 Additionally, this laboratory measure of competitiveness predicts labor market outcomes, such as education choices (Buser, Niederle, & Oosterbeek, 2014; Zhang, 2012), entrepreneurial decisions (e.g., investment, employment; Berge, Bjorvatn, Garcia Pires, & Tungodden, 2015), and earnings (Reuben, Sapienza, & Zingales, 2015).
 Thus, competitive preferences may contribute to gender differences in labor market outcomes (Blau & Kahn, 2017).
+As such, it is important for organizations to take gender differences in competitiveness into consideration when striving to facilitate gender equality in workplace outcomes.

 Follow-up research with nearly identical procedures has replicated the effect of gender on the choice to opt into tournaments (see Niederle & Vesterlund, 2011 for review).
 Notably, this effect has been replicated in diverse populations (e.g., across age groups and cultures) (Andersen, Ertac, Gneezy, List, & Maximiano, 2013; Apicella & Dreber, 2015; Buser et al., 2014; Buser, Peter, & Wolter, 2017; Dreber, Essen, & Ranehill, 2014; Mayr, Wozniak, Davidson, Kuhns, & Harbaugh, 2012; Sutter, Glätzle-Rützler, Balafoutas, & Czermak, 2016; Sutter & Rutzler, 2010) and with a diverse set of tasks (Apicella & Dreber, 2015; Bjorvatn, Falch, & Hernæs, 2016; Frick, 2011; Saccardo, Pietrasz, & Gneezy, 2018; Samek, 2019; Sutter & Glätzle-Rützler, 2015).
 However, there is evidence that the task used during competition affects the size of the gender gap.
 For instance, some research suggests that when the task is female-typed or gender-neutral, the gender gap in willingness to compete may be reduced or eliminated (Apicella & Dreber, 2015; Boschini, Dreber, Essen, Muren, & Ranehill, 2019, 2014; Dreber, Essen, & Ranehill, 2011; Dreber et al., 2014; Grosse & Riener, 2010; Günther, Ekinci, Schwieren, & Strobel, 2010; Iriberri & Rey-Biel, 2017; Shurchkov, 2012).
 Drawing from the psychology literature on stereotype threat (Spencer, Logel, & Davies, 2016; Spencer, Steele, & Quinn, 1999; Steele, 1997), negative stereotypes about women’s ability to perform male-typed tasks (e.g., math, mental rotation) may produce anxiety and undermine performance.
 As a result, women may decide not to engage in a competition because they either believe the stereotype or because the stereotype provokes enough anxiety to reduce performance (Grosse & Riener, 2010; Günther et al., 2010; Iriberri & Rey-Biel, 2017; Shurchkov, 2012).